gibbona1/neal/README.md

   from https://shiny.rstudio.com/articles/layout-guide.html
 - [ ] Save list of added species as col in species csv (or append to a column)
 - [ ] On clicking label in sidebar, highlights the label (option to play it)
+- [ ] modalDialog instead of edit table for editing/listen to labels
 - [ ] Unit tests (especially for plots)
 - [ ] Check soundgen pitch app https://github.com/tatters/soundgen
 - [ ] Example sound files in right sidebar